curry-packages/runcurry/README.md

   and saved as an executable so that it is faster executed when called the next time.

-Note that the `runcurry` command is intended to compile simple Curry programs which use only base libraries but no libraries defined in other Curry packages.
-If this behavior should be changed, one has to adapt the constant `RunCurry.replOpts` in this package.

 The directory `examples` contains various examples of using `runcurry`.